yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list players
-2. AddressBook shows a list of players
-3. User requests to add a specific player to a specific team
+1. User requests to reassign a specific player to a different team.
+2. PlayBook checks if the player is a captain of their current team.
+3. PlayBook reassigns the player to the new team.
-4. AddressBook adds the player to the team
+4. If the player was a captain, PlayBook removes their captain status and notifies the user.

     Use case ends.

 **Extensions**

-* 2a.
-The player list is empty.
+* 1a.
+The given player name does not exist.

+    * 1a1.
+PlayBook shows an error message.

       Use case ends.

-* 4a.
-The given player or team selection is invalid.
+* 1b.
+The given team name does not exist.

-    * 4a1.
-AddressBook shows an error message.
+    * 1b1.
+PlayBook shows an error message.

+      Use case ends.

+* 1c.
+The player is already in the specified team.

+    * 1c1.
+PlayBook shows an error message indicating the player is already in that team.

-      Use case resumes at step 2.
+      Use case ends.

-* 4b.
-The given player or team doesn't exist.
+* 1d.
+The player name or team name is invalid.

-    * 4b1.
-AddressBook shows an error message.
+    * 1d1.
+PlayBook shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: UC06 - Assign an injury status to a player**

-**Guarantees**: Player's injury status is updated and persisted
+**Guarantees**: Player's injury status is updated and persisted.

 **MSS**

-1. User requests to list players
+1. User requests to list players.
-2. AddressBook shows a list of players
+2. PlayBook shows a list of players.
-3. User requests to assign an existing injury status to a player by specifying the injury name and timeframe
+3. User requests to assign an existing injury status to a player by specifying the injury name and timeframe.
-4. AddressBook updates the player's availability and rehab timeline
+4. PlayBook updates the player's availability and rehab timeline.

     Use case ends.